 Game of Thrones filled our lives for nearly 10 years.
-While you wait (and wait) forthat inspired HBO's smash hit series, what fantasy bestseller could become be your new obsession?
+While you wait (and wait) for George R.R.
+Martin to finish the novels that inspired HBO's smash hit series, what fantasy bestseller could become be your new obsession?

 Luckily there's no shortage of epic fantasy, sci-fi and thriller books being adapted into movies and TV shows.
 From beloved classics like Lord of the Rings and Foundation to contemporary best-sellers like Who Fears Death and Ninth House, here are some of the adaptations that have the potential of rising to a Game of Thrones level of fame.

 DuneThe cult 1984 movie and 2000 miniseries have their fans, but in 2021 we'll be treated to a big-screen version of Frank Herbert's classic novel.
 In the far future of humanity, Duke Leto Atreides and his son Paul battle over a life-giving spice with the venal Baron Harkonnen on the desert world of Arrakis.
 After reimagining Blade Runner 2049, acclaimed director Denis Villeneuve takes on another sci-fi classic with the help of a galaxy of stars, including Timothée Chalamet, Rebecca Ferguson, Oscar Isaac, Josh Brolin, Zendaya, Jason Momoa and Javier Bardem.
 It was pushed back twice in 2020 due to the pandemic.
 Its latest release date is Oct.
 1.